cullenpu/WhileTrue/product_research/ux_research/report.md

 ### Test Users

 Because our app is targeted specifically towards marketers and marketing data scientists in the finance industry, we were limited to a test users from only a small user base who who fit this persona.
-Our participant was a marketer who works at a Toronto finance startup.
+Our first participant was a marketer who works at a Toronto finance startup.
 Their marketing reach spanned all of the company's client segments.
+Our second participant was a senior software engineer at Github with UX experience.

 ### Scenarios